george-hawkins/arf-drone/pixhawk-setup.md

 If updating the firmware on your transmitter or receiver via your computer or trying to connect a small FPV flight controller to something like [CleanFlight](http://cleanflight.com/) or [BetaFlight](https://github.com/betaflight/betaflight/blob/master/README.md) the driver setup generally involves something like [Zadig](http://zadig.akeo.ie/) (though recently an apparently more convenient/automatic solution is available in the form of the [ImpulseRC Driver Fixer Tool](http://www.dronetrest.com/t/fix-any-stm32-dfu-drivers-issues-when-flashing-betaflight-cleanflight-firmware/3603)).

 Having said all that it's nice to find out that for the Pixhawk drivers aren't an issue on any plaform, whether it's Windows, Mac or Linux.
-Mac and Linux don't need any additional drivers and on Windows the popular ground control application also automatically install the correct Pixhawk related drivers rather than leaving it to you as a separate step.
+Mac and Linux don't need any additional drivers and on Windows the popular ground control applications, like MP or QGC, also automatically install the correct Pixhawk related drivers rather than leaving it to you as a separate step.

 Mission Planner setup
 ---------------------

-Download the latest Mission Planner (MP) version using the link in the [installation section](http://ardupilot.org/planner/docs/common-install-mission-planner.html) of the MP documentation (you can also browse around in the [directory](http://firmware.ardupilot.org/Tools/MissionPlanner/) containing the MP installation file if you're interested).
+Download the latest MP version using the link in the [installation section](http://ardupilot.org/planner/docs/common-install-mission-planner.html) of the MP documentation (you can also browse around in the [directory](http://firmware.ardupilot.org/Tools/MissionPlanner/) containing the MP installation file if you're interested).
 At the time of writing (and for some time now) the EU mirror for MP is amazingly slow - it takes more than 20 minutes to download the roughtly 60MB installation file.

 As noted elsewhere MP also installs all necessary Pixhawk drivers so no additional driver installation is needed.
 When running MP for the first time is asks you if you want to enable [Altitude Angel data](https://www.altitudeangel.com/Home/Developers) - you should probably select _Yes_ as this data is needed by MP to highlight things like restricted airspaces around airports.
 You then have to register for a free Altitude Angel account and allow MP to access it.
 In the background Windows will also have popped up a Firewall dialog asking if you want to allow MP to access networks (I ticked the boxes for both private and public networks).
 It then asks you if you want to run the setup wizard - this will set up your Pixhawk - however I suggest skipping the wizard at this point and just let it open the normal full MP application.